How to Avoid Awkward Silence

 (Josh talks about his phone)

-– I’m thinking about getting an Iphone, but you would recommend that one?
+– I’m thinking about getting a new phone, would you recommend your model?

 – So what’s your plan, do you want to stay here, or do you want to live somewhere else in the future?